Bobby Kotick: Public reputation and controversial statements

-Some statements Kotick has made about his business strategy have garnered negative media attention.
-He has focused on developing intellectual property which can be, in his words, "exploited" over a long period, to the exclusion of new titles which cannot guarantee sequels.
+Some statements Kotick has made about his business strategy have garnered negative media attention and contributed to this reputation.
+In 2008, he remarked on an investor call that Activision only wanted to publish video games that "have the potential to be exploited every year across every platform with clear sequel potential, that can meet our objectives of over time becoming $100 million plus franchises.", to the exclusion of new titles which cannot guarantee sequels.
 During the 2009 Deutsche Bank Securities Technology Conference, Kotick stated that "The goal that I had in bringing a lot of the packaged goods folks into Activision about 10 years ago was to take all the fun out of making video games."
 Following the backlash on this comment, Kotick clarified that his remarks were intended for investors and had been taken out of context.